It's never too early to consider your financing options.

 Leasing will also prevent your firm from becoming too dependent on any single source of funds,

 which can ensure stability and peace of mind in an unpredictable finance environment.

 Distribution of costs over time.

-Your firm’s employees will realize the benefits of your office build-out for years to come, so why should your business
+Your firm’s employees will realize the benefits of your office build-out for years to come, so why should your equity partners

 shoulder 100 percent of the costs today?
 Leasing provides you a fixed-rate financing arrangement where you can spread

 the build-out costs over a five- to eight-year period.
 Particularly for large projects and expensive